Tutorials

 Wait for ablation to be completed

-sparkle wait
+sparkle jobs

 Generate a report including ablation, and as before the results on the train (and optionally test) set, the experimental procedure and performance information; this will be located in a Configuration_Reports/ subdirectory for the solver, training set, and optionally test set like PbO-CCSAT-Generic_PTN/Sparkle-latex-generator-for-configuration/